MELLIFERA-Labs/wsignal-info/README.md

 # W!Signal tutorial

-W!Signal is an app that lets you connect to a messenger to receive proposal notifications in your messenger and vote by permission without transaction fees ***directly*** in the chat.
+W!Signal is an app that let you connect a messenger to app to receive proposal notifications in your messenger and vote by permission without transaction fees ***directly*** in the chat.
 We support the following messengers:
 - Telegram

-***To get access to beta test please fill the [form](https://docs.google.com/forms/d/e/1FAIpQLSfz4gGuIDptTKQySlKdAfuLJsOvIhUwG6DicFbuVyFXGgswcQ/formResponse) and contact to us in this https://t.me/wsignalbetachat telegram chat ***
+***To get access to beta test please fill the [form](https://docs.google.com/forms/d/e/1FAIpQLSfz4gGuIDptTKQySlKdAfuLJsOvIhUwG6DicFbuVyFXGgswcQ/formResponse) and contact to us in this https://t.me/wsignalbetachat telegram group***

 ## Tutorial